PilotProgrammer/image-directory-diff/README.md

 npm run start "compare-directories=C:\Users\User1\Documents\MyPictures\2020-november D:\MyPictures\2020-november F:\photo-backup\MyPictures\2020-november G:\MyPictures\2020-november"
 ```

-The above back command will then output a JSON object which contains the comparisons of each pair of directories in the provided list
+The above back command will then output a JSON object which contains the comparisons of each pair of directories in the provided list.
+Each "comparison" between a pair of directories will be a separate JSON object within the diffResults JSON array.
+If "filesInDirectoryOneExceptDirectoryTwo" and "filesInDirectoryTwoExceptDirectoryOne" are both empty lists for a given comparison, then that is indicative that the file contents (media files) of the two directories are the same.
 ```json
 {
   "diffResults": [